 Create a Goo

 Some of the best celebrity goos come from the players!
 Use the creation form below to make your own goos for other players to solve.
-You'll earn points for each submission that gets published just as if you had solved it.
+You'll earn a point for each submission that gets published just as if you had solved it.

 Some tips for faster publication and better goos: